Rockwell Automation ControlLogix/GuardLogix 5580 and CompactLogix/Compact GuardLogix 5380

 Prerequisites

-• CIP security feature must be enabled on the device (default configuration varies; check your device settings)
+• CIP Security feature must be enabled on the target device (enabled by default on affected versions)

 Exploitability